run-x/opta-docs/content/en/miscellaneous/debugging.md

 ### Configure kubectl

 Before you can use `kubectl`, you need to connect it to your kubernetes cluster (created by opta).
-This is pretty simple in the opta world!
+This is pretty simple in the Opta world!
 Just run:

 ```
-  opta configure-kubectl
+  Opta configure-kubectl
 ```

 ### View pods

 > Kubernetes uses the word "pod" for containers[^1].
-So every service will have one or more pods (as specified in your opta yml).
+So every service will have one or more pods (as specified in your Opta yml).

 You can see the pods for a given service by running: